xmi-cs/aca-gh-actions-runner/README.md

 # GitHub organization self-hosted runners in Azure Container Apps

 This repository is a starter for hosting an organization's GitHub Actions runners in Azure Container Apps.
-It contains Bicep code to provision the resources, a simple Dockerfile and GitHub Actions workflow to automate everything and test the self-hosted runners.
+It contains Bicep code to provision the resources, a simple Dockerfile and GitHub Actions workflows to automate everything and test the self-hosted runners.
 It was side-created with a series of blog posts in two parts: the [first one](https://blog.xmi.fr/posts/github-runner-container-app-part1) sets a single runner and the [second one](https://blog.xmi.fr/posts/github-runner-container-app-part2) adds auto-scaling.

 ## Getting started